tamarakatic/stat-methods-I/README.md

 # stat-methods-I
-Assignments and project for Statistical Methods I course
+Assignments and projects for Statistical Methods I course